Best Of15 min read

 #2.
 A2 Hosting — Best for Speed-Focused Sites

-A2 Hosting's whole identity is speed — they've branded themselves around their "Turbo" infrastructure for years.
-Look, it's not just marketing.
-Their NVMe storage + Turbo Cache combo delivers legitimately fast load times for the price point.
-They also have a refreshingly honest anytime money-back guarantee, which is rare in this space and honestly something more hosts should offer.
+A2 Hosting has built their entire identity around speed — they've branded themselves around their "Turbo" infrastructure for years.
+And here's the thing: it's not just marketing talk.
+Their NVMe storage plus Turbo Cache combo delivers legitimately fast load times for the price point.
+Plus, they offer an anytime money-back guarantee, which is refreshingly rare in this business.
+More hosts should be this honest.

 Key Features: